Holes (film): Critical response

-On Rotten Tomatoes the film holds an approval rating of 78% based on 139 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the film holds an approval rating of 78% based on 138 reviews, with an average rating of 7/10.
 The site's critical consensus reads: "Faithful to its literary source, this is imaginative, intelligent family entertainment."
-On Metacritic, which uses an average of critics' reviews, the film has a 71 out of 100 rating, based on 28 critics, indicating "generally favorable reviews".
+On Metacritic, which uses an average of critics' reviews, the film has a 71 out of 100 rating, based on 28 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times rated the film 3.5 of four stars and wrote, "Davis has always been a director with a strong visual sense, and the look of Holes has a noble, dusty loneliness.
+Roger Ebert of the Chicago Sun-Times rated the film three and a half stars of four stars and wrote, "Davis has always been a director with a strong visual sense, and the look of Holes has a noble, dusty loneliness.
 We feel we are actually in a limitless desert.
 The cinematographer, Stephen St. John, thinks big and frames his shots for an epic feel that adds weight to the story.
 I walked in expecting a movie for thirteen somethings, and walked out feeling challenged and satisfied.
-Curious, how much more grown up and sophisticated Holes is than Anger Management", which was released the same month.
+Curious, how much more grown up and sophisticated Holes is than Anger Management".

+Joe Baltake of The Sacramento Bee gave Holes four out of four stars, praising the performances of Shia LaBeouf and Khleo Thomas and the film's emphasis on storytelling over the use of special effects.

+Grant Tracey's review in The Waterloo-Cedar Falls Courier described Holes as a complex and thought-provoking film.
+He praised its exploration of social issues like institutional abuse, racism, and patriarchal injustice while remaining entertaining.

+Nancy Churnin of The Dallas Morning News praises Holes as a rare children’s film with real depth, tackling themes of hope and redemption against a backdrop of historical and personal injustices.
+She commends Louis Sachar's screenplay for skillfully weaving past and present through flashbacks, allowing the audience to piece together the story in a way that enriches its emotional impact.
+Director Andrew Davis brings the novel's layered storytelling to life, and the strong performances, especially from Shia LaBeouf and Khleo Thomas, help ground its magical realism in heartfelt connections.
+Churnin highlights how the film's themes resonate beyond its young audience, making it a meaningful experience for all ages.